squid-cache/squid-cache.github.io/DeveloperResources.rst

 To test a specific project branch you will need to either pull the daily snapshot and apply the branch patch available at http://devel.squid-cache.org/projects.html or pull the branch code directly from bzr.

+We are currently setting up a BuildFarm.
+Additions to it are welcome.

 === Getting the sources via rsync ===
 As a more lightweight alternative you can use rsync; the latest sources are available at address {{{rsync://squid-cache.org/source/<version>}}}
 To use this feature you may use